 We then took a forty-minute ferry ride from Cape May to Lewes Delaware, thirty minutes out of sight of land.
 The reports in the taprooms of Lewes were that no one had yet seen any horseshoe crabs, it was apparently too early for them.
 But we had passed the point of no return, so we went on to Slaughter Beach.
 The origin of the name of this beach is obscure as far as local residents are concerned, although it is fun to remember that these were pirate coves in the Sixteenth Century.
 Captain Kidd, no less.
 It is also the place where salt water generally turns fresh, depending on the season and the rainfall, a matter of great importance to migrating fish who tend to hang up here in great abundance.

 Well, May 19 turned out to be the first day of the season for horseshoe crabs, so our luck was doubly fulfilled.
 These terribly ugly brown rascals are about the size of a dinner plate, with a long pointed tail, and they come tumbling in on the surf upside down and sideways.
-Thousands of them are coming, but on the first day there were a pair of them every six feet or so.
+Thousands of them are coming, but on the first day, there was a pair of them every six feet or so.
 This is the famous limulus, which is really more closely related to scorpions than crabs.
-The tail doesn't seem to have a poison, but it is razor-sharp as my younger son discovered when he picked one up by the tail to throw him (?her?) back into the ocean.
+The tail doesn't seem to have poison, but it is razor-sharp as my younger son discovered when he picked one up by the tail to throw him (?her?) back into the ocean.
 He got a deep bloody gash for his reward.

-The limulus isn't edible, but it has its uses.
+The Limulus isn't edible, but it has its uses.
 It has four eyes, each attached to a single large nerve fiber, making it very useful for ophthalmology and neurology experiments.
-Its blood is blue, since it uses copper instead of iron in its hemoglobin.
-That hasn't been put to any use, but the blood has a peculiar ability to clot when it comes in contact with bacterial toxins, and has proved very useful for identifying toxic bacteria.
+Its blood is blue since it uses copper instead of iron in its hemoglobin.
+That hasn't been put to any use, but the blood has a peculiar ability to clot when it comes in contact with bacterial toxins and has proved very useful for identifying toxic bacteria.

-As far as amateurs are concerned, the horseshoe crabs attract a mob of sea gulls, but we are assured that these are very special birds who take off from South America months earlier.
-They are said to arrive almost precisely when the crabs do, and love to eat the eggs.
+As far as amateurs are concerned, the horseshoe crabs attract a mob of seagulls, but we are assured that these are very special birds who take off from South America months earlier.
+They are said to arrive almost precisely when the crabs do and love to eat the eggs.
 One female crab produces twenty to fifty thousand eggs.
 As you approach the line of feasting birds, the near ones take off but the others remain, so the edge of the flock recedes as fast as you approach it.
 The vacated beach is peppered with the backs of the half-buried crabs, quite touchingly paired off, two by two.
 Inevitably, the question is raised how a male tells which one is a female.
 And inevitably the reply is, "That's his problem."